mprinc/webpack.js.org/src/content/guides/development.md

   }
 ```

-Tell `CleanWebpackPlugin` that we don't want to remove the `index.html` file after the incremental build triggered by watch.
+Tell `CleanWebpackPlugin` that <span class='important'>we don't want to remove the `index.html` file after the incremental build</span> triggered by watch.
 We do this with the [`cleanStaleWebpackAssets` option](https://github.com/johnagan/clean-webpack-plugin#options-and-defaults-optional):

 __webpack.config.js__